Canadian Sanctions Related to Democratic Republic of the Congo

 - a prohibition on the export of arms and related materiel to any person in the territory of the DRC;

-- a prohibition on the provision, to any person in the DRC, of technical assistance related to military activities;
+- a prohibition on the provision, to any person in the DRC, of technical and financial assistance related to military activities;

 - an assets freeze against persons designated by the UN committee established by Resolution 1533 (2004) to oversee the sanctions against the DRC (the 1533 Committee); and